paskal/bitrix.infra/Readme.md

 <details>
 <summary>Manual certificate renewal</summary>

-DNS verification of a wildcard certificate is set up automatically trough [CloudFlare](https://cloudflare.com/) DNS.
+DNS verification of a wildcard certificate is set up automatically through [CloudFlare](https://cloudflare.com/) DNS.

 To renew the certificate manually, run the following command and follow the interactive prompt: